banattila/git-example/README.md

 - I do anything on separated branch
 - I merge to master branch
 - I rebased a branch to other branch
+- I used pull and fetch commands
+- I used git rebase interactive for delete commits

 ## Operation